-4) On November 30, 2018, we sold our non-core oil and gas properties and related assets located in the East Texas Basin.
+(4) On October 17, 2018, we signed an agreement to sell our non-core oil and gas properties and related assets located in the East Texas Basin.
+We anticipate closing this sale in the fourth quarter of 2018.

 Average daily production volumes decreased to approximately 26.7 MBoe/d for the nine months ended September 30, 2018 from approximately 33.1 MBoe/d for the nine months ended September 30, 2017, including the successor and predecessor periods.
 The decrease primarily reflected the decreased natural gas and NGL volumes from the Hugoton Disposition in July 2017, partially offset by the additional oil volumes from the Hill Acquisition.
 Partially offsetting the overall Boe decrease was an increase in oil production, mainly in California, as a result of our increased capital spending and development program in 2018 compared to 2017.
 The Hill Acquisition and Hugoton Disposition resulted in an increase in oil production to 81% of total production for the nine months ended September 30, 2018 from 60% for the nine months ended September 30, 2017.